lezojeda/ossu-core-systems/nand2tetris2/README.md

 - developing interactive applications
 - graphics optimization
 - ### Project
+For this project I wrote the Conway's Game of life, which can be found [here](https://github.com/lezojeda/ossu-core-systems/blob/master/nand2tetris2/module-3-high-level-language/program/README.md).
+The objectives were:
 - write an interactive program in Jack: A simple, Java-like, object-based programming language
 - the objective is to get acquainted with the Jack language for which a compiler is developed in the following module